 algorithm mode of operation

-CCSDS implementations shall normally use Counter Mode (references [2], [3], and [4]).
+CCSDS implementations shall use Counter Mode (references [2], [3], and [4]).
 Other modes of operation are allowed but should be carefully considered before use.

 authenticated encryption

-If encryption in combination with data integrity and origin authentication is required, implementations shall use Galois/Counter Mode (GCM) as specified in references [4] and [5].
+If encryption in combination with data integrity and origin authentication is required, implementations shall use Galois/Counter Mode (GCM) as specified in references [4] and [5] and [11].

+The MAC “t” size shall be 128 bits.

 NOTE – The cryptographic community has recognized that data encryption without data origin authentication often results in degraded security.
 As a result, several additional counter modes of operation that provide both encryption and data origin authentication have been specified.
 These modes are called Authenticated Encryption with Associated Data (AEAD).
 GCM can provide very high-speed authenticated encryption in hardware as well as in software.
 It can also be parallelized and pipelined, methods that can be very advantageous in the space community.
 It also does not require padding with extraneous, throwaway bits.